maydayv7/dotfiles/README.md

 + Intel CPU + iGPU

 ### License
-The files and scripts in this repository are licensed under the very permissive MIT [License](./LICENSE), allowing you to freely use, modify, copy, distribute, sell or give away the software, only requirement being that the license and copyright notice must be provided with it
+All the files and scripts in this repository are licensed under the very permissive MIT [License](./LICENSE), allowing you to freely use, modify, copy, distribute, sell or give away the software, only requirement being that the license and copyright notice must be provided with it

 ### Branches
 There are two branches, [`stable`](../../tree/stable) and [`develop`](../../tree/develop) (when required).
 The `stable` branch can be used at any time, and consists of configuration that builds without failure, but the `develop` branch is a bleeding-edge testbed, and is not recommended to be used.
 Releases are always made from the `stable` branch after extensive testing